 The Orchid flower meaning is closely associated with the various myths and history surrounding it.

-Through the myths we get a better understanding of what metaphors and symbolism this flower is trying to communicate.
+Through the myths we get a better understanding of what metaphors and symbolism this flower is trying to communicate to us.

 The Orchid flower falls under the dominion of the planet Venus which makes it a perfect flower for both the Taurus and Libra zodiac signs.